 Once you know what you have, it’s time to start planning ahead.
 There’s lots of pension figures bandied about - plenty that will give you panic - but if you’re just after a comfortable retirement, then the numbers might not be quite as bad as you think.

-Per person that’s a not too massive £12,500 a year.
-So, if you’re entitled to the new full state pension of £9,110 per year, then according to the Which? research you only need to supplement it with around £3,400 per year.
+Per person, that’s a not too massive £13,000 a year.
+So, if you’re entitled to the new full state pension of £9,339.20 per year, then you might only need to supplement it with around £3,660 per year.
 Still, that’s not a tiny figure - so how can you reach it?

 Combine and contribute whenever you can

-The Which? research is based upon achieving a pot of £169,175 to sit alongside your state pension, and handily they’ve broken down how a couple can reach this, depending on which age they start saving.
-Check out the figures below:
+The Which? research is based upon achieving a pot of £154,700 to sit alongside your state pension, and handily they’ve broken down how a couple can reach this, depending on which age they start saving.

-Bear in the mind that these figures are based on starting from scratch, so if you’ve got lots of old pots these figures could be smaller!
-Try using our pension calculator to see how you can reach that £169,175 figure (or £84,587 if you’re not in a relationship).
+Bear in mind that these figures are based on starting from scratch, so if you’ve got lots of old pots these figures could be smaller!
+Try using our pension calculator to see how you can reach that £154,700 figure (or £77,350 if you’re not in a relationship).

 Something else worth considering is bringing all your old pensions together, into one easy-to-access personal plan (just like PensionBee).
 This gives you the freedom to contribute when it’s affordable, and can also spare you from hefty fees.
 Remarkably, some providers still impose all kinds of costs on dormant pensions.

 When it comes to contributing, try to see where you can cut costs, as you might be surprised at what some small sacrifices bring.
 Plus, If you come across money - some inheritance, perhaps - consider putting some of that towards your pension.
 Explore what kind of work you can do from home around the kids, too, as you might be surprised what’s possible.